My Fourth DaveCon!

 Word came in from Traci Gilland on March 15 that DaveCon 2010 would be on Thursday, May 20.
 Uncertain if I had time for a three-night trip as in 2009, I monkeyed around and missed a $180 round trip on Midwest Airlines.

-Manhattan, Kansas is precisely 1,200 miles from someplace in New York.
+Manhattan, Kansas is precisely 1,200 miles from someplace in New York City.
 It's an 1,102-mile flight from Kansas City to LaGuardia, and it takes 2 hours and 23 minutes.
 My trip on I-70 from Manhattan to Kansas City International takes 2 hours and 10 minutes.
 It's not a bad day of travel, and almost exactly the same time's spent on interstate highways as in the air.

 This year's journey was on a Brazilian Embraer 170 that screams along at about 550 MPH.
 It's a fine aircraft, but it could use larger overhead storage areas.
 I always take a window seat on the left side, so on the final approach I get an awesome view of the Statue of Liberty, Citi Field, Midtown Manhattan, Regis Philbin State Park and rats large enough to saddle up and ride.
 It's tremendously exciting to think about all the crimes in progress below as we descend to LaGuardia's Runway 04-22.
 At 7,001 feet long, it's one foot longer than Runway 03-21 at Manhattan Regional Airport.
 Regardless, it's long enough for a heavy jet with functional brakes and reverse thrust.